 A slug is the part of the URL that uniquely identifies a page and it’s in a format that is easily readable by both users and search engines.

-For example, let’s take all the URLS that belong to this domain (reliablesoft.net).
-All URLs start with reliablesoft.net and then each and every page or post of the website has a unique slug.
+For example, let’s take all the URLs that belong to this domain (reliablesoft.net).
+All URLs start with reliablesoft.net, and each page or post of the website has a unique slug.

 This is the part that comes after the “/”.